zaynmi/seada-vqa/README.md

 python main.py --attack_only --attack_mode q --attack_al sea --attacked_checkpoint {your_trained_model}.pth --fliprate 0.3 --topk 2 --paraphrase_data train
 ```

-This would generate paraphrases of train set with top-2 semantic similarity score and 30% flip rate considering `{your_trained_model}.pth`, and store them in `config.paraphrase_save_path`.
+This would generate paraphrases of train set with top-2 semantic similarity score and 30% flip rate considering `{your_trained_model}.pth` ([A BUTD model](https://drive.google.com/file/d/1mXm9R968zxzWz8GYkpRnn3k4yzgwcXdz/view?usp=sharing)), and store them in `config.paraphrase_save_path`.
 Similarly, by setting `--paraphrase_data val`, you can get paraphrases of val set.
 Don't forget to change `config.paraphrase_save_path` accordingly.

 In our paper, we didn't specify the flip rate ,  topk and attacked_checkpoint (`--fliprate 0, --topk 1`), which means we simply use paraphrases with top-1 semantic similarity score.